xinyee20/tp/docs/UserGuide.md

 across all tutorial lessons.
 The participation score sheet will be displayed in table form.

 > ℹ **Note regarding the `viewscore` command:**
-> In a similar way to the `viewatt` command,
-> you can view the participation score of all your students in the tutorial group at one glance.
+> You can view the participation score of all your students in the tutorial group at one glance.
 > You can also preview the XLSX file that you can generate with the `exportscore` command,
 > before generating the actual XLSX file.